jallal89/car_sales_project/README.md

 ##   Dataset Source:
 - Cars sales from Kaggle
 - Link to dataset: https://www.kaggle.com/gagandeep16/car-sales
--  CC0: Public Domain license: Meaning you can download it work on it since it is public domain
+-  CC0: Public Domain license: Meaning you can download it and work on it since it is public domain
 -  Note: Please don't copy my work from this project, feel free to download dataset from the link and do your own work